brct-james/guild-golems/README.md

 **[v0.5]** MVP

 - Initial Balance Pass
+- Convert golems slice to map on user

 **[v0.5]** Merchants v0

 - `.../my/merchants` buying/selling
-- have to be holding the items to sell them, and are limited in buy price by capacity
+- have to be holding the items to sell them, and are limited in buy quantity by capacity
 - have large capacities, but not as large as couriers
 - simple buy/sell orders
+- - while order is in queue merchant is stuck on "transacting" status, after queue handles order the status is automatically updated
 - - request body contains item, amount, target sell price/target buy price or an override to force order execution at market rate regardless of price
 - - if price does not meet criteria, action will not go through
 - markets for each major locale
 - - server market order queue
 - - - orders enter the queue and are processed sequentially
 - - - orders are always handled one of two ways:
-- - - - executed at current market price in 100 unit increments
+- - - - executed at current market price
 - - - - fail to execute because market price does not meet order criteria (for example, if price changes to be lower than the player anticipated)
 - market consumption:
 - - prices determined by quantity of goods in inventory, empty inventory yields max price the store is willing to pay, effective price minimums yielded by pricing equation